platformsh/platformsh-docs/docs/src/development/public-ips.md

 ## Glossary

-**Data Location Guarantee:** Some of the regions below our indicated as including a *Data location guarantee*, which comes with the following assurances:
+**Data Location Guarantee:** Some of the regions below are indicated as including a *Data location guarantee*, which comes with the following assurances:

 - customer data never leaves the region
 - all customer data is encrypted